Click here to view the top 3 recipe searches from last month.

 Maple Brined, Chicken Fingers

 This chicken recipe includes the use of a Maple Syrup Brine that infuses the chicken with just a hint of maple syrup.
 Adding my dry rub seasoning blend adds a little, welcome kick to the batter.
-It all comes together in a great final product.
+IAnd it all comes together in a great final product.

 An added benefit of this recipe is that you could ceasily serve them at a party with minimal effort tduring the party.
 Make them ahead of time, and store them in the refrigerator.
 When it's time to serve, just set them on a sheet pan in a 350 degree oven for 10 - 15 minutes, and you'll find that they're just as moist and crispy as they were when you first cooked them.